stephenjohnlimb/boot/K8s.md

 I have actually asked Kubernetes to expose this out to the host.
 For this Kubernetes has used a dynamic port number (in this case 31145).

 So you are probably thinking great, _http://localhost:31145_ will now work.
-Well **NO**, that's because I'm running microk8s-vm inside a virtual machine via multipass.
+Well **No!** That's because I'm running microk8s-vm inside a virtual machine via multipass.

 Now that virtual machine currently has an IP address of **172.19.167.170** so to use a local browser and see the same